MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/performance-history.md

 Performance history is collected by default.
 You do not need to install, configure, or start anything.
 An external database is not required.
 An Internet connection is not required.
 System Center is not required.

 To see your cluster's performance history graphically, use [Windows Admin Center](../../manage/windows-admin-center/overview.md), the next-generation in-box management tool for Windows Server.
 To query and process it programmatically, use the new `Get-ClusterPerformanceHistory` cmdlet.
-See [Usage in PowerShell](#usage-in-powershell) and the published [Sample scripts](performance-history-scripting.md) to get started.
+See [Usage in PowerShell](#usage-in-powershell) and the published [sample scripts](performance-history-scripting.md) to get started.

 ## How it works